bakkenbaeck/Teapot/README.md

 Teapot has a simple logger that will log out certain things under the hood.
 This is accessible through each `Teapot`'s `logger` property.

-The default log level is `.none` - That is, logs will neither be generated or printed out.
+The default log level is `.none` - That is, logs will neither be generated nor printed out.

 Other log levels, in ascending order of how much log barf they fill your console with, are: